octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 type raffleEntrypoints is OpenRaffle of openRaffleParameter
 ```

-Finally, the parameters must be added in the control flow from the main function:
+Finally, the parameters must be added in the control flow //TODO(of)from the main function:

 ```js
 type openRaffleParameter is tez * timestamp * option(string)